vasilakisfil/rails5_api_tutorial/README.md

 At the moment, this can be achieved by sending an extra request to each one of those resources and check the `total_count` of the meta in the response.
-Having the client sending more requests is not good for the client, it's not good for us either sinece this means more requests to our API.
+Having the client sending more requests is not good for the client, it's not good for us either since this means more requests to our API.

 Instead we can add (cache) counters to each of the associations and return those along with the user information.